1589864500/CEROS/README.md

 *The submodularity of SSCM_Ind, DRSA-Net and lightGBM rely on the single-item modeling and independence assumption, which is an important contribution of CEROS, by capturing inter-project dependencies.*

+*Modeling submodularity/diminishing marginal return is grounded in reality, a common scenario in the financial domain.
+For instance, when adding a new hospital $t$ to two combinations of hospitals, $A$ and $B$ ($A\subseteq B$), since the overlap between $B$ and $t$ is at least not less than that between $A$ and $t$, the increase in fraud probability that $t$ brings to $B$ will always be less than the increase it brings to $A$.*

+*Modeling correlation among information resources is also grounded in reality, a facet previously overlooked in past work [1].
+For instance, consider two identical hospitals, each with a fraud probability of 0.5 for claim investigation.
+After accounting for correlation, the combined fraud probability of the claim remains 0.5, contrary to the 0.75 predicted by the independence assumption.
+Especially in the insurance domain, where hospitals are limited yet significant, it is crucial to fully explore the information within the data.*

 Table 2 Differences between PDA-SP and comparison methods
 | Techs & Meths | PDA-SP | PDA-Adam | PDA-Adam-lrDecay | PDA-Adam-GRS |